HugeFrog24/sky-fsbext/README.md

 The extracted audio files can be used to listen to the game's audio outside of the game environment, for example, with a regular audio player or for other non-commercial purposes.

 ## Prerequisites
-- Go 1.22.7 or higher
 - vgmstream-cli
 - An unpacked Sky APK with the sound banks you wish to extract (usually located at `/path/to/apk/assets/Data/Audio/Fmod/fmodandroid/`).
 - 7 GB minimum free disk space

 ## Usage

+### For Developers
+1. Ensure that Go 1.23.2 or higher is installed on your system.
+2. Clone the repository and navigate to the project directory.
+3. Run the program using `go run .` with optional command-line arguments:
+    - `-i` or `--input-dir` to specify the path to the input directory (default is `in`).
+    - `-o` or `--output-dir` to specify the path to the output directory (default is `out`).
+    - `-p` or `--vgmstream-path` to provide the path to the `vgmstream-cli` executable (default is `vgmstream-win64/vgmstream-cli.exe`).
+    - `-c` or `--compression-ratio` to specify the compression ratio used for calculating disk space requirements (default is 8.0).
+    - `-v` or `--verbose` to enable verbose output.
+    - `-w` or `--workers` to set the number of concurrent workers (default is 4).
+    - `--version` to print the program version.
+4. Alternatively, build the program using `go build -o build/sky-fsbext` and run the resulting executable from the `build` directory.

+### For End Users
+1. Download the latest release binary from the [Releases](https://github.com/HugeFrog24/sky-fsbext/releases) page.
-1. Ensure that `vgmstream-cli` is installed and accessible from the command line.
+2. Ensure that `vgmstream-cli` is installed and accessible from the command line.
-2. Build the program using `go build`.
 3. Run the program with optional command-line arguments:
     - `-i` or `--input-dir` to specify the path to the input directory (default is `in`).
     - `-o` or `--output-dir` to specify the path to the output directory (default is `out`).